clux/probes.hugo/content/post/2020-09-27-second-brain.md

 The [graphs sometimes overlaps](https://github.com/tchayen/markdown-links/issues/58) and [rebalances awkwardly](https://github.com/tchayen/markdown-links/issues/64) ([help seems to be requested](https://github.com/foambubble/call-for-visualization)), but the naive implementation still help out a whole lot.

-See this graph subset from some sea adventures aboard the `Artemis`:
+Here is a subset from our sea adventures aboard the `Artemis`:
 ![foam graph around artemis](/imgs/foam/graph-sea-campaign.png)

-Most of the time, I am editing with markdown on the left, preview on the right, or markdown on the left plus graph on the right, or just 100% markdown in a single view, depending on what type of work needs focus.
-The flexibility of this system is equivalent to that of a popular professional code editor by inheritance.
+Most of the time I just straight up edit markdown in two groups.
+Sometimes with a preview or graph instead on the right or below, depending on what type of work needs focus.
+The __flexibility__ of this system is equivalent to that of a popular professional code editor by inheritance.

 Even if some of these plugins don't evolve much, I see this as a pretty future proof setup (the [why foam issue](https://github.com/foambubble/foam/issues/88) is also refreshingly honest).
 The investment in new tech is small, and migration cost away from said tech ought to be minimal.